janousia/taloLogger-playbook/README.md

 # taloLogger-playbook

 Ansible playbook for installing olammi's taloLogger and configuring data sources.
-Tested to work on Debian squeeze (SPARC) with latest ansible available from pip.
+Tested to work on Debian squeeze (SPARC) and Raspbian (ARM) with latest ansible available from pip.

 # Dependencies: